r01ca17/Anderson-TartanGraph-Connectivity-Matrices/README.md

 # Anderson-TartanGraph-Connectivity-Matrices
-The supplementary material the manuscript Anderson et al. Contains the raw data from in-silico experiments and the R code used to analyse data and produce the graphs presented in Anderson et al. and
+The supplementary material the manuscript Anderson et al. Contains the raw data from in-silico experiments and the R code used to analyse data and produce the graphs presented in Anderson et al.

 Zipped folder contains the following: